Sir Osmond Williams, 1st Baronet

 Sir Arthur Osmond Wynn Williams JP DL (17 March 1849 – 28 January 1927) was a Welsh Liberal Party politician.
+He became Constable of Harlech Castle, and Lord Lieutenant of Merionethshire.

 Early life

 He was born at Llanfihangel-y-Traethau, Merionethshire, Wales on 17 March 1849.
 He was the eldest surviving son of Anne Louisa (née Loveday) Williams and David Williams, M.P. for Merioneth from 1868 to 1869.
 Among his siblings was brother Dr. Leonard Williams, the prominent physician and writer, and sister Alice Williams, the painter and welfare worker.